• Skip to primary navigation

 As a child and even nowadays I love having Pumpkin Seeds as snacks; they are always still a treat at the end of a long day’s work.

-If you like seeds salty, just add a little sea salt before roasting, but I like them just plain.
+If you like salty seeds, just add a little sea salt before roasting, but I like them plain.
 So, if you are using your pumpkin to make homemade pumpkin puree don't throw the seeds away and give this recipe a try!

 There's only one ingredient you truly need to make the tastiest pumpkin seeds recipe at home: